Protecting Creativity

 - Technology Rights (to protect original layout designs for integrated circuits, computer chips, software and coding)

-Copyright stands apart from other forms of intellectual property as ownership of copyright is automatically assigned to the originator from the moment the work is created and fixed within a tangible medium.
-Copyright is a system which is largely free with no requirement to officially register ownership, though in some countries there are benefits to doing this, such as when avoiding ‘orphan work’ where the owner cannot be determined or is uncontactable.
+Copyright stands apart from other forms of intellectual property as it is automatically assigned to the originator from the moment the work is created and fixed within a tangible medium.
+Copyright is a system which is largely free with no requirement to officially register ownership.
+Though in some countries there are benefits to doing this, such as when avoiding ‘orphan work’ where an owner cannot be determined or is uncontactable.

-Copyright is commonly symbolised with a circle containing a ‘C’ – ©, or as a ‘C’ within a set of brackets – (C), but it is not mandatory to display the symbol next to the logo.
-Often, a statement of Copyright ownership is often indicated somewhere on a communication, such as in the footer of a website (e.g. Copyright © Propella Pty Ltd).
+Copyright is commonly symbolised with a circle containing a ‘C’ – ©, or as a ‘C’ contained within a set of brackets – (C).
+It is not mandatory to display the symbol with the work.
+However, a statement of Copyright ownership (e.g. Copyright © Propella) is commonly indicated somewhere on a communication, such as in the footer of a website.

 What can be protected